-We want to encourage collaboration between stakeholders on the implementation of water policies to improve resilience, and develop tools to assist them to do this effectively.
-This project aims to ensure all our governance work takes a resilience lens.
+We wanted to encourage collaboration between stakeholders on the implementation of water policies to improve resilience, and develop tools to assist them to do this effectively.
+This project aimed to ensure all our water governance work takes a resilience lens.

 It was developed to be a robust peer-reviewed approach with custom-designed tools designed to benefit those making decisions to assure water resilience for their city.
-Its development began with a two-day framing workshop with project grantees defined the project and co-created a definition of success with associated milestones and decision gateways.
+Its development began with a two-day framing workshop with project grantees defining the project and co-creating a definition of success with associated milestones and decision gateways.
 In depth research was followed by fieldwork with 700 people from five cities, and remote engagement with a further three cities.
-This learning was brought together at the Global Knowledge Exchange (GKE) in August 2019 that provided essential input and information for the development of the City Water Resilience Approach and the validation of the digital collaboration tool OurWater.
+This learning was brought together at the Global Knowledge Exchange (GKE) in August 2018 that provided essential input and information for the development of the City Water Resilience Approach and the validation of the digital collaboration tool OurWater.
 Follow up fieldwork with Cape Town and Greater Miami has led to implementation of this approach for these first two cities.

 “We’re excited about continuing to forge the path to a more resilient water supply and management approach in the spirit and recognition of our unique interconnected and interdependent ‘one water’ system.
 The City Water Resilience Approach fosters collaboration, a priority echoed by stakeholders during the fieldwork engagement process.”

 -Hardeep Anand, Deputy Director, Miami-Dade Water and Sewer Department